Section 1 Chapter 01

 “Here, hold it!” she handed it to me.

 It was way heavier than I thought.
-The outside of handguns are entirely plastic.
-It’s really deceiving.
-I thought it would weigh as much as a toy.
-I gripped it tighter so that I didn’t drop it.
+The outside of handguns are entirely plastic, so the weight’s really deceiving.
+I thought it would weigh as much as a toy, or a toy that is filled in plastic instead of hollow.
+I gripped it tighter to handle the larger-than-expected weight.

 “What do you think?”
 She was really excited to show this to me.